maxmind/geoipupdate/doc/geoipupdate.md

 `-v`, `--verbose`

 :   Enable verbose mode.
 Prints out the steps that `geoipupdate` takes.
+If
+    provided, it overrides any `GEOIPUPDATE_VERBOSE` environment variable.

 `-o`, `--output`